Best Desserts in San Francisco

 - Must-Try: Any Ice Cream Flight

-There’s way more than one reason we head over to Hometown Creamery anytime we’re on the lookout for the best desserts in San Francisco.
-For one, they were the first creamery in San Francisco to produce their small-batched ice cream from complete and total scratch.
-For two, they’re about as close as you can get for farm-to-cone ice cream, and with their no-shortcuts-taken approach, the freshness is evident in every bite!
+Hometown Creamery: a Sunset essential firmly among the best desserts in San Francisco.
+They were the first small-batch creamery in San Francisco to produce their ice cream from scratch, and the two owners are both licensed pasteurizers, so their ice cream is about as close as you can get to farm-to-cone dairy.
+You can taste the freshness in every bite!

 Photo Courtesy San Francisco Hometown Creamery